presire/PDF-Editor/README.md

   - **Supported**: Firefox 88+
   - **Limited Support**: Safari (may have compatibility issues)

+**For PHP Version (index.php):**
+- PHP 7.0 or higher
+- Apache web server with mod_rewrite enabled
+- Basic file permissions (read/write for application files)

 ### Installation Steps

+#### Option 1: Standalone HTML Version (Recommended for Local Use)

 1. **Download Files**

-   Download all files and maintain the following folder structure.
+   Download all files and maintain the folder structure.

 2. **File Placement**